mookiedog/ptwd/README.md

 fi
 ```

-If you had to edit your .profile, verify that "~/.local/bin" is on your path before continuing.
+Log out and log in again (or type 'source ~/.profile'), and verify that '~/.local.bin' is on your PATH.

-### Install Host Tools
+### Install Linux Host Tools

 A number of tools that need to run on the host machine need to be installed.
 It is possible that they are already installed in the fresh WSL distro, but it is harmless to ask to reinstall them.